L3gume/HabaneroEngine/README.md

     * `unique_ptr` is allowed when creating a pointer only for the scope of a function, but pretty much useless
 * No exception handling (no try/catch blocks)
 * Use `nullptr` instead of `NULL`
+* Until we have a stack-based allocator, heap allocations are OK, but keep to a minimum (avoid calling `new`)
 * Whenever you can, use `const`
     * never return `const` from function, as that apparently leads to weird stuff
         * You can definitely cast the return to const though